Atharv665/WebAPIAssign1/README.md

 After that, run `node odyssey.js`.

 **Note**<br>
-Before running the application, make sure you have created a user or admin json object for yourself in the user.js file, in the users array.This will be needed for login as the module will authenricate you with your username and password before showing you the menus you can access.Feel free to use the already created users to test too.
+Before running the application, make sure you have created a user or admin json object for yourself in the user.js file, in the users array.This will be needed for login as the module will authenticate you with your username and password before showing you the menus you can access.Feel free to use the already created users to test too.
 I have added 2 examples of users to show what information is needed for each user.

 ## Dependencies